strimzi/proposals/000-mm2-connector-offsets-support.md

             name: my-connector-offsets
 ```

-The data supplied by the user will be validated and augmented with information from the KafkaMirrorMaker2 resource before it is submitted to the Connect API.
 The expected format will match the output from the list offsets action.

 For example for a MirrorSourceConnector the ConfigMap `<CONNECTOR_NAME>.json` data field must contain an entry that matches: